Strasbourg Court Finds Hungary in Breach of Human Rights Standards in a Roma Police Brutality Case

 A subsequent medical opinion found that a traumatic perforation of the ear drum is usually caused by a slap on the ear and that Mr. Balogh’s account of how his injury occurred was entirely plausible.
 In response to this new evidence, Mr. Balogh’s counsel requested that criminal proceedings be re-opened.
 However, the Public Prosecutor’s Office declined to do so and explained that it was impossible to substantiate Mr. Balogh’s allegations.

-In its judgment of 21 July 2004, the Court noted that official medical reports found that Mr. Balogh had suffered a traumatic perforation of the left ear drum and that the most common cause of such injuries is a slap on the face.
-Mr. Balogh's four friends confirmed that he left the police station with a red and swollen face, and concluded that he must have been beaten.
+In its judgement of 21 July 2004, the Court noted that official medical reports found that Mr. Balogh had suffered a traumatic perforation of the left eardrum and that the most common cause of such injuries is a slap on the face.
+Mr. Balogh’s four friends confirmed that he left the police station with a red and swollen face, and concluded that he must have been beaten.
 The Court noted that Mr. Balogh sought medical help several days following the incident, on 11 August 1995, but was reluctant to attribute any decisive significance to this delay.
-It also took into account that the Hungarian authorities had carried out a reasonably thorough investigation into Mr. Balogh's allegations and that the prosecutor's task was made difficult in view of the absence of independent eyewitnesses.
-However, the Court then pointed out that the Hungarian Government was unable to provide any plausible explanation for the cause of the applicant's injuries, and that it was believable that they were inflicted in police custody.
+It also took into account that the Hungarian authorities had carried out a reasonably thorough investigation into Mr. Balogh’s allegations and that the prosecutor’s task was made difficult in view of the absence of independent eyewitnesses.
+However, the Court then pointed out that the Hungarian Government was unable to provide any plausible explanation for the cause of the applicant’s injuries, and that it was believable that they were inflicted in police custody.
 Consequently, the Court found a violation of Article 3 of the Convention, but on the same facts held that there was no violation of Articles 13, 6 and 14.

-The Court's ruling in the case of Sandor Balogh v.
-Hungary has particular significance in that the Court has made it clear that Roma unfortunately still frequently suffer from police abuse in Europe.
+The Court’s ruling in the case of Sandor Balogh v.
+Hungary has particular significance in that the Court has made it clear that Roma unfortunately still suffer from police abuse across Europe.
 In addition, it has stressed that with respect to persons deprived of liberty, any recourse to physical force which is not made strictly necessary by the conduct of the detainee will amount to a violation of human rights standards.
-Finally, the Court's judgment has underscored that the requirements of a criminal investigation and the undeniable difficulties inherent in the fight against crime can never justify placing limits on the protection of an individual's physical integrity or personal dignity.
+Finally, the Court’s judgement has underscored that the requirements of a criminal investigation and the undeniable difficulties inherent in the fight against crime can never justify placing limits on the protection of an individual’s physical integrity or personal dignity.